brandur/sorg/content/drafts/ruby-scale.md

 Eventually the violations are everywhere, and module hierarchy (if there ever was one) becomes indistinct.
-It's no longer possible to consider just one module in isolation because with the exception of the most primitive dependencies, almost every module is tightly intertwined with every other.
+It's no longer possible to consider just one module in isolation because with the exception of the most basic dependencies, almost every module is tightly intertwined with every other.

 !fig src="/assets/ruby-scale/knot.jpg" caption="Without constraints, code becomes a tight knot as modules bleed into each other."